 Residual value of equipment.

-Can the company you choose service all your locations.
+Can the company you choose service all your locations?
 Do you need to do all the work to get the equipment together in one location?
-Moving equipment, data or non-data holding adds the security risk.
+Moving equipment, data or non-data holding adds to the security risk.
 Poor storage can lead to equipment damage and of course theft.
-Can they provide proof your equipment has gone where they say it goes?
+Can they provide proof that your equipment is secure?

 Check the destruction process.

 We have all read a story on equipment ending up at car boot sales and auction sites with data from the previous owner still on it.
-What is their destruction process?
-Is it recognised by Independent bodies?
-Go and look at the facility your equipment will be processed at.
+What is your disposal partners destruction process?
+Is it a recognised process backed up by industry standards?
+It’s advised that you visit the facility your equipment will be processed at.
 If they welcome a site visit and can satisfy your security needs, they should provide the service you expect.
 There are a lot of resources spent on protecting live data, but less security focused on machines full of data that are being disposed of.

 Look for compliance.